© 2023 CyberNews- Latest tech news,

 • Unfamiliar, suspicious apps.
 If you found an app that you don’t recognize, don’t remember installing, or don’t know what it’s for, it’s a clear indication that your phone has been infected with malware.

 • Crashing.
-While phones tend to crash from time to time, unusually frequent and unexpected crashes, especially of specific apps, might indicate that your phone has a virus.
+While phones tend to crash from time to time, unusually frequent and unexpected crashes, especially of specific apps, might indicate that your phone has malware.

 • Random ads, pop-ups, and redirects.
 These are usually the result of adware, or Potentially Unwanted Applications (PUA).
 They most commonly get installed through your browser or can be the result of a browser hijacking, such as Search Marquis on Mac.
 This symptom is quite rare on iOS, so if it happens, you will definitely know that your iPhone or iPad has adware.